 Students are at the heart of our academic community; with students from five continents and amongst the strongest intellectual environments and supportive supervisors in the UK (International Student Barometer) we offer a vibrant intellectual environment in which to study.

-The School brings together four academic Divisions and our supporting External Facilities:
+The Faculty brings together four academic Divisions and our supporting External Facilities:

 Our approach is explicitly inter-disciplinary and developed through the power of mathematics, modelling and computing science technologies.
 Research is problem focused and internationally recognised for its quality and relevance (the most recent UK Research Assessment Exercise).